miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 them, and sometimes they're not even all that inspired as they do so, so it's a real lose lose situation, haha!
 Me no want Dunning-Kruger effect, but me know in some Bizarro world, maybe this one, that's exactly what's going on.
-My attempts to hit above my weight league are misguided, and I'm destined to fail.
+My attempts to hit above my weight league may be misguided, and I'm perhaps destined to fail.

 NOT!
 Wow, these AI coding assistants are great.
 I was on that Microsoft Github Copilot bandwagon right out of the starting gate, and in NeoVim of all places,